Customer Segmentation Examples Featured Image

 Given the differences in values, aspirations, preferences, concerns, marketing styles, and pain points between genders, many brands create separate web pages or sections to cater to each gender’s specific needs.

 For instance, Dove, the hair and beauty care brand, positioned itself to appeal to its female audience on an emotional level.
-They launched a ‘Real Beauty Campaign’ to reject toxic beauty standards, encourage body positivity, and celebrate each woman, regardless of how their bodies look.
+They launched a ‘Real Beauty Campaign’ to reject toxic beauty standards, encourage body positivity, and celebrate each woman and all body types.

 3. Occupation